top of page

 Main roads giving access to the ferry terminal in Genoa

-Sharing space with a large shopping centre the ferry terminal building - Terminal Traghetti - has an inconspicuous look.
+Sharing space with a large shopping centre, the ferry terminal building - Terminal Traghetti - has a rather austere look.

 Terminal Traghetti ferry terminal & shopping centre